JavierAntoran/JavierAntoran.github.io/about.md

-I am a final year PhD student and an incoming research fellow in Probabilistic Machine Learning at the [University of Cambridge](https://www.cbl-cambridge.org/people/ja666).
-My interests span probabilistic modelling, approximate inference, information theory and their applications.
-My PhD research focused on performing probabilistic reasoning with neural network models.
+I am an incoming research fellow in Probabilistic Machine Learning and Molecular Modelling at the [University of Cambridge](https://www.cbl-cambridge.org/people/ja666).
+My interests span generative models applied to molecular modelling, probabilistic modelling, approximate inference and information theory.
+My PhD research focused on scalable probabilistic reasoning with neural network models.
 I graduated from the University of Zaragoza in 2018 with an honorary distinction ("premio extraordinario") in Telecommunications Engineering (EE/CS).
 I was awarded an MPhil in Machine Learning with distinction by the University of Cambridge in 2019.
 I also do freelance engineering consulting and am a co-founder of [arisetech.es](http://arisetech.es).
 Bellow are links to some of my recent work, where <sup>\*</sup> denotes equal contribution.

 ## 2023

 **Stochastic Gradient Descent for Gaussian Processes Done Right**\\
 **J. Antorán**<sup>\*</sup>, J. A. Lin<sup>\*</sup>, S. Padhy<sup>\*</sup>, A. Tripp, A. Terenin, C. Szepesvári, J. M. Hernández-Lobato, D. Janz\\
-*Arxiv preprint* 2023.\\
+`*Arxiv preprint* 2023.\\
 \[[Paper](https://arxiv.org/abs/2310.20581)\]

 **SE(3) Equivariant Augmented Coupling Flows**\\